catherinesmiley/catherinesmiley.github.io/_posts/2020-10-11-react-redux_final_project.markdown

             }
 ```

 Here, we're returning an object that includes the current state through use of the spread operator, sets the categories state attribute to the value of `action.categories` (which includes the data returned from our fetch request that we set to the key of categories), and sets the loading state attribute to false.
-Now, our state includes all categories that we fetched from our Rails API, and we can utilize these categories throughout our app!
+Now, our state includes all categories that we fetched from our Rails API, and we can utilize these checklist categories throughout our app!